advzr/fglrxFanSpeedControl/README.md

 ```
 You can change the slope and height of the fan speed graph by changing coefficient, constant and shiftConst in your config.
 Decimal fractions are not allowed in the config file and fractional parts are dropped in the calculation of the fan speed.
 Secondly no matter what the calculated speed will never get above 100% as this is useless and it will never get below 20%.
 This was done as a precaution.
 Even if the script fails to read the GPU temperature or you mess up with your config file, it will never make the fan stop.

+The fan speed graph with default config is in "default speed graph.pdf".
+If you want to change the default values, you can use "speed graph.ods" to create your own fan speed graph before changing the actual values in the config file.

 Q: How should I use it?
 A: You can add the script to autostart after you make sure that it works as you want it.
 Or you can run it manually.
 However when you stop the script the fan speed will not return to auto!
 It will remain manually set to the last speed the script set it to.
 The best way to make fglrx control the fan speed automatically again is to remove the script from autostart and restart X server or reboot your computer completely.